LordBubblesDev/restbl/README.md

 ### merge-restbl
 This option will create a merged RESTBL file from the two provided RESTBL files.
 Similar to the previous option, using `--compress` will compress the generated RESTBL file with Zstd compression.

-> restbl-cli.exe --action merge-restbl --restbl-path0 "C:\path\to\file1\ResourceSizeTable.Product.120.rsizetable.zs" --restbl-path1 "C:\path\to\file2\ResourceSizeTable.Product.120.rsizetable.zs"
+> restbl-cli.exe --action merge-restbl --restbl-path0 "C:\path\to\file1\ResourceSizeTable.Product.120.rsizetable.zs" --restbl-path1 "C:\path\to\file2\ResourceSizeTable.Product.120.rsizetable.zs" --compress

 ### generate-changelog